nf679/refl-database/README.md

 # Reflectometry Database

 A mongodb database containing parameters for materials used in reflectometry, and their reflectivity parameters.
+The values used to create informed and uniform priors are included for the relevant parameters.
-The following parameters are currently included:
+The following parameters are currently included  (with the italic parameters having prior values available):

 **Molecular parameters:**
   * CAS number
-  * Molecular volume
+  * _Molecular volume_
   * Molecular weight
   * Molecular scattering length density
-  * Area per molecule
+  * _Area per molecule_

 **Amphiphile parameters:**
-  * Head volume
+  * _Head volume_
-  * Tail volume
+  * _Tail volume_
   * Head scattering length
   * Tail scattering length